buelbuel/deno-dim/README.md

 [![jsr.io](https://jsr.io/badges/@buelbuel/dim)](https://jsr.io/@buelbuel/dim)
 ![GitHub License](https://img.shields.io/github/license/buelbuel/dim)

-dim is an idiomatic web component helper library, designed as a sane alternative to the node madness of today's web.
-It focuses on simplicity and adherence to web standards only, offering quality-of-life features - but with zero dependencies.
+dim is an idiomatic web component helper library with zero dependencies.
+It focuses on simplicity and adherence to web standards, offering quality-of-life features for modern web development.

 This is the Deno version of dim, with full TypeScript support and JSR compatibility.
-Unlike the JavaScript version, it requires no build steps and leverages Deno's modern module system.

 ## Features